Cryptography Basics

 1. Symmetric Encryption (Shared Secret)

-• Algorithm: AES (Advanced Encryption Standard).
+• Algorithm: AES (Advanced Encryption Standard) - the industry standard.

 2. Asymmetric Encryption (Public Key)

-• Pros: Solves Key Distribution.
+• Pros: Solves the Key Distribution Problem elegantly.

 Tip